RezoanulHasan/elecrtict-gadgets-client/README.md

 ### Filtering System

-- Filter by Price Range.(Real-time search functionality).
+- Filter by Price Range.
+(Real-time search functionality).
 - Filter by Release Date.
-- Filter by Brand .
+- Filter by Brand.
 - Filter by Model Number.
 - Filter by Category.
 - Filter by Operating System.